youyanggu/covid19_projections/estimating-true-infections-revisited.md

 ### Lower IIFR Over Time

-We've shown that the implied infection fatality rate (IIFR) in the US have decreased from over 1% in March to around 0.5% from July onwards.
+We've shown that the implied infection fatality rate (IIFR) in the US have decreased from over 1% in March to around 0.5% from July onward.
 Below, we present a few possible explanations to why the IIFR in the US has decreased significantly since March/April.

 - Lower median age of infection (see [previous section](#distribution-of-infections-by-age))
 - Improved treatment (new drugs, better allocation of resources, more experience among staff, etc)
 - Better protection of vulnerable populations ([nearly half of COVID-19 deaths](https://www.wsj.com/articles/coronavirus-deaths-in-u-s-nursing-long-term-care-facilities-top-50-000-11592306919) in March/April were in care homes)
 - Earlier detection
 - [Seasonality](https://www.medrxiv.org/content/10.1101/2020.07.11.20147157v2)
-- Selection bias (Higher susceptibibility in individuals who contracted the virus earlier on)
+- Selection bias (Higher susceptibility in individuals who contracted the virus earlier on)

 The above explanations would explain a *true* decrease in IFR.
 Below are some reasons that could skew the IIFR lower, but not change the true infection fatality rate:

 - More comprehensive reporting of confirmed cases
-- Changes in the distribution of age groups tested (e.g. more younger people getting tested would skew IIFR down)
+- Changes in the distribution of age groups tested (e.g. more young people getting tested would skew IIFR down)
 - Inflation of the test positivity rate (e.g. double-counting positives, not reporting negatives, etc)
 - Longer lag in death reporting
 - Underreporting of deaths